-How Much Does Mechanical Breakdown Insurance Coverage Cost?
+How Much Does MBI Coverage Cost?

-Mechanical Breakdown Insurance can provide you with flexibility in both payment terms and how long you keep the coverage.
-Because breakdown insurance is handled like an insurance policy it can be better for you financially because it does not force you to pay a big lump sum at the time you purchase your vehicle.
+MBI can provide you with flexibility in both payment terms and how long you keep the coverage.
+Breakdown insurance is handled like an insurance policy.
+It can be better for your budget because it does not force you to pay a large lump sum at the time you purchase your vehicle.

-Should I Get Mechanical Breakdown Insurance?
+Should I Get MBI?

 - What are the exclusions of coverage?

 - What will the deductible be?
 How is it used in a claim?